 - Hang tight!
 Model’s like these don’t grow on trees so you’ll have to wait 72 hours for initial models to be created, and 30 days for data to get collected for the really fun stuff like Data Driven attribution.
 When you do, you’ll start being able to do exciting things like exploring conversion paths, conversion lag, conversion path lengths, all while comparing different models.

 Want to talk data driven attribution and get started really understanding your users’ conversion journey?
 Seer is a Google Marketing Platform Partner and GA 360 Reseller – we’re always open to chat on the latest and greatest in Analytics.
 Feel free to reach out to us if you’d like more info.

-We’ll be sharing tips and tricks for using Attribution Beta to gain deeper insights into the full journey as we dig more into the tool.
-Don’t forget to subscribe to our newsletter below so you don’t miss out!
+We’ll be sharing tips and tricks for using data-driven attribution to gain deeper insights into the full journey as we dig more into the tool.
+Don’t forget to subscribe to our newsletter so you don’t miss out!